steam/presentations/oss-by-default/open-source-by-default.md

 # Trust

+^ independent verifify

-^ Working in the open lets people independently verify that our actions and words are aligned
+^ our actions and words are aligned

 ---